mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - Modularity and component reuse,
 - Standardization of interfaces between AI and systems.

-Just as HTTP enabled the growth of the web or SQL allowed declarative data manipulation, MCP can be the catalyst for sustainable growth of generative AI-based systems.
+Just as HTTP enabled the growth of the web or SQL allowed declarative data manipulation, MCP can be the catalyst for sustainable growth of generative AI based systems.

 ### 11.2 MCP Is Not a Magic Solution

-Despite its potential, MCP does not solve all LLM-related problems:
+Despite its potential, MCP does not solve all LLM related problems:

 - It does not guarantee correct reasoning: it only structures the environment.
 - It does not ensure precise results: it depends on the quality of connected data and tools.